Water Is Coming Out Of My Backflow Preventer – How To Fix

 How do you fix a leaking backflow?

-Leaking backflow can be fixed by cleaning the inside of the valve and securely attaching the backflow preventer, relief valve or check valve securely onto the lines.
+You can fix the leaking backflow by cleaning the inside of the valve and securely attaching the backflow preventer, relief valve, or check valve securely onto the lines.

 Need Sump Pump Help?
 Call (888) 831-2879